-Your state research organisation has gained approval to conduct research trials on a new finfish species.

-You are a member of the state aquaculture organisation and your industry body is required to provide feedback on the research priorities that will help develop the industry over the coming decade.
+Your State research organisation has gained approval to conduct research trials on a new finfish species.
+You are a member of the State aquaculture organisation and your industry body is required to provide feedback on the research priorities that will help develop the industry over the coming decade.

-How would you determine the main research issues for the industry?
+What are the main issues for the industry?

 Who might also have an interest in this matter?

-How might this decision be made? - What sticking points do you think might occur?
+How might this decision be made?

+What sticking points do you think might occur?

-Summary: Representing your industry
+Now, draw the decision-making pathway for this issue right up the industry chain.

+Summary: Membership and representation

-- Industry associations are membership-based groups that represent the interests of the members and the sector as a whole - As an industry representative, you have to make sure you understand what your members' think, what you all think the best interests of the industry are and what is to be the industry agreed position on an issue this might be different from your own personal view. - Two-way communication is essential make sure you understand the views of a good cross-section of your members and that you always communicate back to your members what happened how and why a decision was made, what impacted on the decision making process and what you now need to do to comply. - Be clear about which "hat" you have on when you are in a representative role - if you are representing your association, for example on a Fisheries Advisory Committee (FAC), you must understand and reflect the needs, interests and decisions of your association and its members. - If you are appointed as an individual to offer expertise, for example on a Fisheries Research Advisory Board (FRAB) you are representing your own personal expertise and experience and opinions.
+- Industry associations are membership-based groups designed to represent the interests of the members and the sector as a whole - As an industry representative you have to make sure you understand what your members think, what you all think the best interests of the industry are and what is to be the industry agreed position on an issue - this might be different from your own personal view. - Two-way communication is essential make sure you always communicate back to your members what happened - how and why a decision was made, what impacted on the decision making process and what you now need to do to comply. - Be clear about which "hat" you have on when you are in a representative role if you are representative your industry association, for example on a Management Advisory Committee (MAC), you must reflect the needs, interests and decisions of your association and its members.

+If you are appointed as an individual to offer expertise, for example on a Fisheries Research Advisory Board (FRAB) you are representing your own personal expertise and experience and opinions.